sablier-labs/lockup/README.md

 ## Precision Issues

-The rate per second (rps) introduces a precision problem for assets with fewer decimals (e.g.
+The `rps` introduces a precision problem for assets with fewer decimals (e.g.
 [USDC](https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48s), which has 6 decimals).

 Let's consider an example: if a user wants to stream 10 USDC per day, the _rps_ should be